FREE UK SHIPPING OVER £35 | KLARNA OVER £35

 I hope the 7 points/questions/practical insights below will help you take another look at your products and your routine to see if, and where you could potentially make some tweaks - or perhaps just start over or go in a different direction.

-But sometimes it’s more the method of application that’s causing the issue as opposed to the actual product itself, ie. going in too fast with a Retinoid or chemical exfoliant; or adding several active products like a Retinoid and a new Vitamin C in your routine too quickly and your skin just not being able to adapt fast enough.
+Sometimes it’s more the method of application that’s causing the issue as opposed to the actual product itself, ie. going in too fast with a Retinoid or chemical exfoliant; or adding several active products like a Retinoid and a new Vitamin C in your routine too quickly, or at the same time and your skin just not being able to adapt fast enough.

 * Lack of improvement in targeted concerns despite consistent use.